We are admirers and breeders of field and working line Goldens. These are

 hard to improve the hunting and retrieving abilities of their dogs.
 As a result, intelligence, trainability, the

-"bold golden" disposition, and extreme athleticism are much more prevalent in these lines as these are
+"bold golden" disposition, high activity levels, and extreme athleticism are much more prevalent in these lines as these are

 the features most necessary for field/working sucess.
 While many of these dogs have wonderful basic conformation (after all, they do have to

-heads, correctly carried tails, dark brown eye color and dark nose leather are not universally present.
+heads, full dentition and good scissors bite, correctly carried tails, dark brown eye color and dark nose leather are not universally present.
 There are

 other differences in appearance as well most of the field dogs are various shades of red gold, typically darker